scarv/xdivinsa/README.md

   - Do the [board setup](#Board-setup)

-  - Open serial port via /dev/ttyUSB in another terminal to monitor the program running, e.g.,
+  - Open a serial port via /dev/ttyUSB in another terminal to monitor the program running, e.g.,

     ```sh
     microcom -p /dev/ttyUSB0 -s 115200